smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Vehicle Data/index.md

 # Vehicle Data

+The purpose of this guide is to explain how vehicle data items can be exposed to app developers through the HMI.

 Vehicle data can be exposed to app developers by creating a `VehicleInfo` component within your HMI.
 To communicate with this component, you will first need to register it with the message broker and respond to the `VehicleInfo.IsReady` message from SDL (see [HMI Getting Started](https://smartdevicelink.com/en/guides/hmi/getting-started/) for more information).

 ## RPCs